Plant of the month: Chinese reed (Miscanthus sinensis)

 Growth habit: Ornamental grass

-Miscanthus sinensis is an imposing ornamental grass that reveals its playful flower fronds from August to October and provides an eye-catcher in any garden.
-Miscanthus sinensis grows up to 200 cm tall, depending on the variety, and is suitable for border plantings and rock gardens, but also looks good in planters.
-Miscanthus sinensis is also suitable as a screen - however, the ornamental grass does not reach its final size until early summer.
-The ornamental grass is also called Chinese reed due to its origin and inspires with its uncomplicated longevity.
+Miscanthus sinensis is an impressive ornamental grass that reveals its playful flower fronds from August to October and is an eye-catcher in any garden.
+Depending on the variety, Miscanthus sinensis grows up to 200 cm tall and is suitable for border plantings and rock gardens, but also looks good in planters.
+Miscanthus sinensis is also suitable as a privacy screen - however, the ornamental grass only reaches its final size in early summer.
+The ornamental grass is also known as Chinese reed due to its origin and impresses with its uncomplicated longevity.
 Miscanthus sinensis has deciduous foliage, which is sometimes interspersed with white stripes.
-The Chinese reed adds interesting accents to the garden with its linear, architectural-looking growth habit.
-In winter, Miscanthus sinensis can be tied up and only slowly unfolds a fresh green again in spring, revealing its impressive flower fronds from August until autumn.
-The low-maintenance Chinese reed likes a sunny location and moderately moist and water-permeable soil.
+The Chinese reed creates interesting accents in the garden with its linear, architectural growth form.
+In winter, Miscanthus sinensis can be tied together and only slowly unfurls a fresh green again in spring, revealing its impressive flower fronds from August into the fall.
+The low-maintenance Chinese reed likes a sunny location and moderately moist, water-permeable soil.